-- Homework reminder - Marital sexuality resource list (appendix) - Guiding principles of sexual decision making - Links to supplemental lessons: Marriage and Mental Health and Repentance and Forgiveness in Marriage - Link to ask anonymous questions about marital sexuality
+- Homework reminder - Marital sexuality resource list (you will need to copy and create this document from the appendix in the online version of the guidebook on anxiouslyengaged.byu.edu). - Guiding principles of sexual decision making - Links to supplemental lessons on anxiouslyengaged.byu.edu: Marriage and Mental Health and Repentance and Forgiveness in Marriage - A link to ask anonymous questions about marital sexuality (created from Google Forms or free SurveyMonkey account).